-Jill Duggar Fully Supports Husband, Derick Dillard, Who Contradicts Himself On Twitter, After New Baby Arrives
+Jill Duggar Fully Supports Husband Derick Dillard, Who Contradicts Himself On Twitter After New Baby Arrives

-Jill Duggar and her husband, Derick Dillard, are in a new phase in their lives.
-After about a year of serving abroad, the couple has resettled in the US and have moved their missionary work right near home.
-The past couple of months have been a challenging time for them as they went through two failed crowdfunding campaigns, got called out for transphobia on Twitter and greeted their new baby into the world.
+Jill Duggar and her husband, Derick Dillard, are in a new phase of their lives.
+After about a year of serving abroad, the couple has resettled in the U.S. and have moved their missionary work right near home.
+The past couple of months have been a challenging time for them, as they went through two failed crowdfunding campaigns, got called out for transphobia on Twitter, and greeted their new baby into the world.

-Despite all these trials and tribulations, Jill Duggar seems to be in full support of her husband pursuing a career in the Christian ministries.
+Despite all of these trials and tribulations, Jill Duggar seems to be in full support of her husband pursuing a career in the Christian ministries.
 While he did not succeed in raising $6,500 from his fans on Pure Charity, it looks like she still is doing her best as his wife.

 She posted a picture of a book that she is currently reading on her Instagram account, sharing with her fans that she is taking proactive measures to better understand her husband.
-The book is called 10 Things Every Minister’s Wife Needs To Know by Jeana Floyd and seems to speak to the 25-year-old Duggar.
+The book is called 10 Things Every Minister’s Wife Needs to Know by Jeana Floyd, and it seems to speak to the 25-year-old Duggar.

-While some fans asked her how to “find the book” as they “would love to read this,” others were more critical of her blind support of her husband, who often voices controversial opinions on Twitter.
+While some fans asked her how to “find the book,” as they “would love to read this,” others were more critical of her blind support of her husband, who often voices controversial opinions on Twitter.

 “So being a subservient wife is ok?
 It’s disgusting that you allow a man to tell you how to live your life,” a fan commented.
 “What a sad existence.”

 The Duggar family is famous for not sending their kids to college and marrying off their daughters early.
-Jill got married to Derick when she was around 22 years old and had her first child before her first wedding anniversary.
+Jill got married to Derick when she was around 22-years-old, and she had her first child before her first wedding anniversary.
 While she has a certificate in midwifery, she does not hold down a full-time job.

 Her husband, Derick Dillard, has been in the news a lot for showing his support for President Donald Trump and sending out transphobic messages.
 Most recently, he even contradicted himself on Twitter, which got Counting On followers confused on his stance.